BradBKaiBuffs/Capstone/Assignment 2/readme.md

 	ADD CONSTRAINT fk1_Payment_Bill_No FOREIGN KEY (Bill_No)
  	REFERENCES Bill (Bill_No);
 ```
 * **Transforming and loading for visualization:** I prepared datasets for visualization tools by reshaping, aggregating and formatting data.
+Course learning material helped me understand the basics of preparing data and there were times when I needed office hours assistance to get help.
 * **Importing and cleaning data:** I leveraged Python and Pandas for data management which built my experience in importing, cleaning, transforming and loading data.
 I got more familiar with Python libraries like Pandas and NumPy.
+Sites like https://pandas.pydata.org/ and https://numpy.org/ were great resources to help me gain a better understanding and assist when I had challenges.

 ```python
 #import pandas